Black Country

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary An elderly, confused patient in A&E spent over 7 hours without a falls risk assessment or trolley rail assessment, highlighting a lack of national guidelines for falls prevention in emergency departments.
+Concerns summary (AI summary) An elderly, confused patient in A&E spent over 7 hours without a falls risk assessment or trolley rail assessment, highlighting a lack of national guidelines for falls prevention in emergency departments.

 Sarah Brady